 looking towards the ridge on the way to mount crichton

 You’ve got a couple of options with most of them that take you between Queenstown and Glenorchy possible.
-But the annoying part is to do the traverse you’ll need to have two cars or involve some hitchhiking.

 4. MY EXPERIENCE HIKING TO THE MOUNT CRICHTON SUMMIT